What Happens to Life Insurance When You Leave a Job?

 Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.

-Group life insurance through an employer (also called employer-provided life insurance) is convenient and often free, but it comes with limitations.
-Coverage amounts are typically capped at one to two times your annual salary, which may fall short of what your family actually needs.
+Group life insurance through an employer (also called employer-provided life insurance) is convenient and often free but coverage amounts are typically capped at one to two times your annual salary, which may fall short of what your family actually needs.
 If you have a mortgage, children or other dependents, this gap could create serious financial strain.

 Many group policies allow you to port or convert your coverage to an individual plan.
 You can also buy a private life insurance policy at any time.